MehdiNaserii/CEPAdaption/README.md

 - At the end, select the produced rules and copy and paste them in a notepad file and save it with .txt format for the next step.
 - Follow all the above steps for “Hospital_Case_3_2” (the combination of case 2 and case 3).

 **Note:** we used three kinds of rule-based classifiers (OneR, Part and JRipt) in our study.
-Other classifiers can be evaluated with above explained steps.
+Other classifiers can be evaluated with above explained steps (related config files are existed in Hospital/Machine Learning config) .
 According to the better results of “JRip” in terms of accuracy and rules number, we chose this classifier and continued the rest with it.

 ### Rule mapping

-- Rule_Maker.m is a MATLAB code which was developed in MATLAB (v 2018b) in order to map JRip produced rules in WEKA to rule defining language of siddhi CEP engine.
+- Rule_Mapper.m is a MATLAB code which was developed in MATLAB (v 2018b) in order to map JRip produced rules in WEKA to rule defining language of siddhi CEP engine.
 - Upload the .txt file which contains the JRip produced rules (the last step of the previous part) in to the program.
 - Then run the program for mapping the rules.
 - Finally, the rules in the .txt file is changed to siddhi rule defining language and can be used directly into the engine rule set.